c-trimm/moment-recur/README.md

 nextDates = recurrence.previous(3, "L");
 ```

-If your recurrence does not have a start date set, or if it does and you want to start at a different date, use the `fromDate()` method first.
+If your recurrence does not have a start date set, or if it does but you want to start at a different date, use the `fromDate()` method first.
 ```js
 recurrence.fromDate("02/05/2014");